• Skip to main content

 Unlike what some believe, cheerleading doesn’t come naturally to anyone.
 Instead, cheerleaders have to practice extensively and memorize routines to hone their skills.

 To nurture these skills, cheerleaders also follow strict diets and workout routines.
-These diets and routines help enhance their skills, which then helps produce spectacular performances.
-Cheer squads, similarly, practice together to improve coordination and communication for more fluent and safer performances.
+These diets and routines help enhance their skills, which then help produce spectacular performances.
+Cheer squads, similarly, practice together to improve coordination and communication, resulting in more fluent and safer performances.

 There is a Mental Element as well

 As mentioned earlier, cheerleading is physically and mentally demanding.
 For one, cheerleaders often have to perform their moves from a certain height.
-Falling from such heights can cause significant damage in the form of inflammation and fractures.
+Falling from such heights can cause significant damage, including inflammation and fractures.

-Therefore, cheerleaders have to ensure mental presence throughout their routines, with utter focus on the moves.
+Therefore, cheerleaders must maintain mental presence throughout their routines, with utter focus on the moves.
 Additionally, if there is a cheer squad, they’ll need coordination and control to ensure the teammates’ safety as well.

-While this sometimes translates into gestures and verbal communication, it’s mostly the trust in the squad members’ memories.
+While this sometimes translates into gestures and verbal communication, it’s mostly about trusting squad members’ memories.
 Memory and mental effort are crucial, as even slight slips from routine can lead to terrible performances and lost games.

 Comparable to Dancing and Gymnastics

-Many consider cheerleading to be a compromise between dancing and gymnastics, both of which are recognized globally as sports.
+Many consider cheerleading a compromise between dancing and gymnastics, both of which are recognized globally as sports.
 Therefore, some argue that cheerleading should be as well.

 Dancers, for instance, perform set routines in front of judges, often with some music.
-These routines include energetic and tense glides, jumps, and much more.
+These routines include energetic, tense glides, jumps, and more.
 Cheerleaders perform a similar task, just with some riskier moves like flips.

-On the flip side, gymnastics do include more flips and fewer glides.
-Therefore, some question that if cheerleaders potentially do more than gymnasts and dancers combined, why aren’t they recognized as sportspeople?
+On the flip side, gymnastics does include more flips and fewer glides.
+Therefore, some question whether cheerleaders do more than gymnasts and dancers combined, and why aren’t they recognized as sportspeople?

-Unlike what many know, cheerleading boasts numerous global tournaments among cheerleaders and squads.
+Unlike what many think, cheerleading features numerous global tournaments for cheerleaders and squads.
 These, as mentioned before, are organized by the International Cheer Union and USA Cheer.

 Some examples include the ICU Junior World & World Cheerleading Championships, ICC Cheerleading Competitions, World School Cheerleading Championship, and the UCA All-Star Championship.
-All these feature the best cheerleaders worldwide performing in front of judges to decide on the winners.
-These winners receive awards, like championship rings, medals, and often monetary benefits.
+All these features are the best cheerleaders worldwide performing in front of judges to decide on the winners.
+These winners receive awards, such as championship rings and medals, and often monetary benefits.

 There is an Inherent Risk of Injury